-Alongside regular seminars at group or department level, PhD students have the opportunity to present their projects at an annual PhD Retreat and in a PhD student seminar series.
+Alongside regular seminars at group or department level, PhD students have the opportunity to present their projects at an annual PhD Retreat and in an early career researchers' seminar series.

 The PhD Office, the Max Planck Society and the University of Cologne make further offers that support your scientific and personal development and set you up for a successful career.
 We offer